 There is financial support available to make studying at Leeds College of Art an affordable and a valuable investment in your future.

-There will be no upfront costs of the new fees, as with 2012.
+There will be no upfront costs of the new fees.
 Tuition fee loans and loans for living costs are available for all students.
 In some cases students may be eligible for grants, depending on family income.
 Other support is available as follows:

 The National Scholarship Programme is a national scheme for students.

 Eligibility for Scholarships

 The College will award these scholarships to ensure that the students in greatest need receive this targeted support.

 - Ordinarily resident in England or the EU